harkhinz/Ode-to-Base/README.md

 A runway for builders igniting the night.
 Supported at launch by minds that inspire,
 Sparked by technology, sharpened by fire.
+It stepped from the shoulders of giants before,